35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### What's wrong with s106 purchases?

-As well as not discounting demolitions, Southwark boosts the number of completed social rented homes by including the purchase of 252 social rented homes from private developments, in its 1,486 total of completed homes[^11].
+As well as not discounting demolitions, Southwark boosts the number of completed social rented homes by including the purchase of 252 social rented homes from private developments, in its 1,486 total[^11].

 The purchased social rented homes come from four developments - Canada Water (Plot K1; Salter Rd, Blocks C,E,F); Sylvan Grove, Old Kent Road; Dibdin Apartments (128 – 150 Blackfriars Road); 1-5 Odessa Street SE16.